 - Or, if they did not know about it, they should have known about it

-This last point is important.
-For example, if you slipped on spilled product in an aisle, the store may claim they didn’t even know there was a spill.
+This last point is essential.
+For example, if you slipped on a spilled product in an aisle, the store may claim they didn’t even know there was a spill.
 But the law asks a simple question: should the store have reasonably been expected to know there was a spill?
-If the spill was sitting there for 30 minutes, they probably should have known—otherwise they’re not really paying attention to their store.
-If it was sitting there for hours, they definitely should have known.

 - Not repairing cracked or uneven pavement